rmmfeng-tech/Simple-AI-Chatbot-with-a-Calculator-Tool/README.md

 * The main thing I would change is to make the calculator more precise.
 As is the calculator is pretty simple, it can only calculate operations with 2 numbers.
-* I would consider trying to implement MCP (model context protocol) to this project I tried once but I couldn't make it work with ollama yet. with that I could add tools to it pretty fast.
+* I would consider trying to implement MCP (model context protocol) to this project I tried once but I couldn't make it work with ollama yet.
+With that I could add tools to it pretty fast.